ilefa/husky/README.md

 ```

 In the inevitable case that courses are updated, added, or removed over time, you may execute ``npm run mappings`` to regenerate the mappings.
 Please note that regenerating will take some time (~26 minutes in my case), but this will depend on your hardware and internet capabilities.

+## RMP Mappings
+Husky also offers a complete static set of mappings for RateMyProfessors IDs for all UConn campuses and professors.

+The data is stored in the RMP mappings file, and sorted alphabetically by professor name in the form of an array.
+It can either be queried by using the [searchRMP](index.ts#L437) function, or directly by importing ``@ilefa/husky/rmpIds.json``.

+Also, do note that the functionality of the [searchRMP](index.ts#L437) function has been changed - now, it will search for RMP IDs locally, and then falls back to creating a request to RMP if the data is not found locally.

+Regardless of how this data is queried, it will return a payload in the form of a [RateMyProfessorResponse](index.ts#L85).
+Additionally, we have all of the campus IDs stored in the [RmpCampusIds](index.ts#L149) enum in case you need them for anything.

 ## Manually finding internal course information
 *Please note this information is included for your convience within the [searchCourse](index.ts#L144) response under [SectionData#internal](index.ts#L51)*